mochi-hpc/mofka/docs/usage/producer.rst

 To obtain a :code:`Producer` instance, one must first instantiate a :code:`Driver`, before obtaining a :code:`TopicHandle` by opening a topic.
-The :code:`TopicHandle` can then be used to create a :code:`Producer`, as examplified hereafter.
+The :code:`TopicHandle` can then be used to create a :code:`Producer`, as exemplified hereafter.

 .. tabs::